aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### isTransparent() {#isTransparent--}

+<b>@deprecated.</b> Please use the 'isTransparent' property instead.
 Indicates whether the control is transparent.

 ```javascript
 isTransparent() : boolean;